vuil/tanzu-cli/docs/full/cli-architecture.md

 _Catalog_ - A catalog holds the information of all currently installed plugins on a host OS.

-_Distribution_ - A distribution is a set of plugins that may exist across multiple repositories.

-_Groups_ - Plugin output is displayed within groups.
-Currently, Admin, Extra, Run, System, Version.

-_Builder_ - Builder scaffolds CLI plugins repositories and new plugins.
-Builds CLI plugins for the specified arch.

 ## Plugins

 The CLI is based on a plugin architecture.
 This architecture enables teams to build, own, and release their own piece of functionality as well as enable external partners to integrate with the system.